PDAL/PDAL/doc/stages/filters.programmable.rst

 add_dimension
   The name of a dimension to add to the pipeline that does not already exist.

+pdalargs
+  A JSON dictionary of items you wish to pass into the modules globals as the ``pdalargs`` object.

 .. _Python: http://python.org/
 .. _NumPy: http://www.numpy.org/